thiagosindra/higher-resolution-hypothesis/docs/sections/stimming-reactive-loops.md

     <p>In favorable cases, these loops support exceptional abilities: mental music composition, mathematical problem-solving occurring autonomously, creative pattern recognition emerging from persistent background processing.
 The same mechanism that produces intrusive loops can generate genuine insight when engaging content-rich associative pathways that remain open to external modulation.
 Conversely, rigid loops engaging circuits with negative valence manifest as rumination, obsessive patterns, or perseveration.</p>

-    <h3>Functional Role: Accommodation, Not Suppression</h3>
+    <h3>Accommodation, Not Suppression</h3>

     <p>Stimming and reactive loops are intrinsic features of distributed architecture under load, not dysfunctions to eliminate.
-In systems prone to cascade activation due to weak inhibitory gating, mechanisms that offload excess activation or synchronize distributed oscillations serve essential regulatory roles.
-Suppressing these mechanisms without providing alternatives forces the system to manage overload through pathways more likely to lead to collapse: sustained executive suppression (metabolically expensive), emotional dysregulation (when affective circuits remain unsynchronized), or shutdown.</p>
+When distributed activation exceeds inhibitory containment, reactive cascades emerge through the path of least resistance—often motor circuits.
+Suppressing these cascades without addressing underlying activation forces the system to manage overload through pathways more likely to lead to collapse: sustained executive suppression (metabolically expensive, recruiting PFC control), amygdala-mediated suppression (when social threat drives inhibition), or shutdown (when no outlet remains).</p>

-    <p>Understanding stimming as reactive motor cascade with regulatory function reframes intervention.
-The goal is accommodation: recognizing that stimming serves neurophysiological stabilization, providing environments where it can occur without social penalty, and developing alternative stabilization strategies (rhythmic sensory input, structured breaks, reduced concurrent demands) that work with the architecture rather than against it.</p>
+    <p>Understanding stimming as reactive motor cascade—not as a regulatory mechanism—reframes intervention.
+The goal is accommodation: recognizing that stimming is a consequence of distributed propagation under load, providing environments where it can occur without social penalty, and reducing the sources of overload (sensory input, concurrent demands, prediction errors) that trigger cascades.
+Suppression increases costs without addressing causes.</p>
   </div>

   <div id="tab-gen" class="tab-panel">
-    <h2>Why Stimming Happens and Why It Helps</h2>
+    <h2>Why Stimming Happens</h2>

     <p>Stimming—repetitive movements like hand-flapping, rocking, finger-tapping, pacing, or fidgeting with objects—is one of the most visible features of autism.
-It's often viewed as something that needs to be stopped or hidden, but understanding why it happens reveals that stimming serves an important function for the autistic brain.</p>
+It's often viewed as something that needs to be stopped or hidden, but understanding why it happens reveals that stimming is a natural consequence of how the autistic brain processes information under load.</p>

     <h3>When the Brain Overflows Into Movement</h3>